AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddPatientActivityDiagram.puml" alt="AddPatientActivityDiagram" />

-#### Implementation

 ### Add Appointment for a Patient

 #### Implementation

-The implementation of `AddApptCommand` is supported by creation of the `Appointment` class and its related classes.
+The implementation of `AddApptCommand` is supported by the `Appointment` class and its related classes.
+The management of all appointments is achieved through the `AppointmentList` class stored in the `AddressBook`, similar to the `UniquePatientList`.

 Details captured in an `Appointment` class include:
 * NRIC
 * Date